-Question: I am in a vulnerable place in my open relationship right now.
+QUESTION: I am in a vulnerable place in my open relationship right now.
 The more I feel my partner’s avoidance of intimacy with me, the more needy I feel.
 And the more I express my neediness, the more it drives him away.
 And into the downward spiral we go.
 What a tricky pattern!
 I am trying hard to own my anxiety and feelings behind it all without projecting onto him.
-But it is so damn hard and my mind/fake self is going nuts due to my perceived lack of attention and approval.
+But it is so damn hard, and my mind/ego is going nuts due to my perceived lack of attention and approval.

 What is your take on moving through it in a conscious and clearing way?

 A closed relationship by itself is no promise of an intimate relationship.
-We can use our job, child, pet, hobby or drug of choice as a way of checking out of direct intimacy with a partner.
-Intimacy is one of those over used words where it is thrown around with abundance but it takes deep hard work to bring into fruition.
+We can use our job, child, pet, hobby, or drug of choice as a way of checking out of direct intimacy with a partner.
+Intimacy is one of those overused words where it is thrown around with abundance, but it takes deep hard work to bring into fruition.
 We are all escape artists, that much I can assure you.
-Whether you have been in a relationship for decades or single, we all do a pretty fine job of wiggling out of being seen.
+Whether you have been in a relationship for decades or are single, we all do a pretty fine job of wiggling out of being seen.

-This might not only be your “mind/fake self going nuts due to a perceived lack of attention”.
+This might not only be your “mind/ego going nuts due to a perceived lack of attention”.
 You do have to examine your motives for choosing an open relationship that carries with it an inherent feeling of unsafety.
 Was this a conscious or unconscious decision on your part?
 Remember that our unconscious mostly runs the show in these situations.
 Regardless of our intent, it is our wounding that chooses specific relationships so that we can heal.
-Unfortunately our conscious minds are not aware of this.
+Unfortunately, our conscious minds are not aware of this.
 This is where the suffering occurs.
-We think we are driving where in fact we are passengers.
-It is only through healing the pain that we can actually be a co driver with another.
+We think we are driving when, in fact, we are passengers.
+It is only through healing the pain that we can actually be a co-driver with another.